Philadelphia crime family: Angelo Bruno

 Bruno focused mostly on low risk crimes and gave his subordinates autonomy as long as he received a share of the profits.
-He was against any of his men getting involved in narcotics trafficking, fearing the long prison sentences that drug trafficking charges could bring.
+He prohibited any of his men from getting involved in narcotics trafficking, fearing the long prison sentences that drug trafficking charges could bring.
 Many of his men disagreed with this decision, seeing the large profits that could be made.
-Some mobsters, like Harry Riccobene and Raymond Martorano, ran drug trafficking operations behind Bruno's back.
-His men were further angered because Bruno accepted money from John Gambino in order to let the Gambino crime family sell heroin on Philadelphia family turf in South Jersey.
+Some mobsters, like Philip "the Chicken Man" Testa, Antonio "Tony Bananas" Caponigro, Harry "the Hunchback" Riccobene and Raymond "Long John" Martorano, ran drug trafficking operations clandestinely without Bruno's knowledge.
+His men were further angered because Bruno accepted money from Giovanni "John" Gambino in order to allow the Gambino family to sell heroin on Philadelphia family turf in South Jersey.

+For decades, the Mafia controlled criminal rackets in Philadelphia's African-American neighborhoods, financing Black numbers operations and supplying heroin to Black drug dealers.
+In 1970, Samuel "Beyah" Christian and other African-American organized crime figures formed the Black Mafia to take control of illegal activities in the Black neighborhoods of Philadelphia from the Italian Mafia, a venture which was partially successful.
+After the Black Mafia began extorting Philadelphia family operatives in African-American areas, Bruno eventually acquiesced control of some gambling rackets which had historically been dominated by Italian-American mobsters.
+As per the agreement, Black gangsters were required to pay a "street tax" to the Bruno family in order to engage in the rackets.
+The Black Mafia became defunct as a result of a string of convictions and internal killings during the mid-1970s.